Where can this degree take me?

 4.2.
 The counseling intern will consistently generate evidence of professional behavior, oral and written communication, treatment planning, clinical documentation and reporting (Clinical Mental Health Counseling Practice and Contextual Dimensions).

-In Spring 2015 we were proud to graduate 17 students from the MHC program.
+In Spring 2015 we were proud to graduate 17 students from the MHC program, 90% of whom are currently doing work in the field of mental health counseling.
 Additionally, 15 out of 15 of our students passed the NCE in April 2015.

 What will I study?

 A mental health counseling core is coupled with biblical and theological courses and finished off with an internship (for licensure) or capstone options for students anticipating either international work or PhD work.
 Your courses will include the following: